AdguardTeam/CodeGuidelines/Go/YAML.md

     Indent with four (**4**) spaces.

  *  <a href="#li-231fdb57" id="li-231fdb57" name="li-231fdb57">§</a>
-    No extra indentation in multiline arrays:
+    Multiline arrays should be formatted like this:

+    ```yaml
+    'values':
+      - 'value-1'
+      - 'value-2'
+      - 'value-3'
+    ```

+    This is acceptable:

     ```yaml
     'values':
         - 'value-1'
         - 'value-2'
         - 'value-3'
     ```

  *  <a href="#li-2af45c9c" id="li-2af45c9c" name="li-2af45c9c">§</a>